Peugeot: Concept cars

-In fiction

 In the 2017 film Blade Runner 2049, the main character's flying car (known in-universe as a "Spinner") was branded as a Peugeot as part of a proposed advertising campaign to re-enter the US market.
 The film's production company, Alcon Entertainment, later sued Peugeot in 2019 for failure to hold up their financial and advertising obligations.

 Peugeot Avenue flagship dealerships

 Peugeot has flagship dealerships, named Peugeot Avenue, located on the Champs-Élysées in Paris, and in Berlin.
 The Berlin showroom is larger than the Paris one, but both feature regularly changing mini-exhibitions displaying production and concept cars.
 Both also feature a small Peugeot Boutique, and they are popular places for Peugeot fans to visit.
 Peugeot Avenue Berlin also features a café, called Café de France.
 The Peugeot Avenue at Berlin closed in 2009.

 Motorcycles

-Peugeot Motocycles company remained a major producer of scooters, underbones, mopeds, and bicycles in Europe, as of 2018.
+The Peugeot Motocycles company remained a major producer of scooters, underbones, mopeds, and bicycles in Europe, as of 2018.
 Peugeot produced an electric motor scooter, the Peugeot Scoot'Elec, from 1996 to 2006, and was projected to re-enter the market in 2011 with the E-Vivacity.